P&O dismissal controversy: Lansdown vs P&O Ferries

 In April 2022, a former P&O Ferries sous chef began legal proceedings against the company and its chief executive, claiming unfair dismissal.
 John Lansdown is the only seafarer to take legal action after 800 staff were sacked without notice.

-In his tribunal claim he accuses P&O of treating him unfavourably as he is British and eligible for minimum wage.
-Mr Lansdown is sought financial compensation as well as exemplary damages of up to £76m to "deter" P&O Ferries or its parent company DP World from acting the same way in future.
+In his tribunal claim he accused P&O of treating him unfavourably as he is British and eligible for minimum wage.
+Mr Lansdown sought financial compensation as well as exemplary damages of up to £76m to "deter" P&O Ferries or its parent company DP World from acting the same way in future.

 In September 2022, faced with the prospect of an Employment Tribunal, P&O Ferries admitted the sacking was unfair dismissal.

-John Lansdown donated the entirety of the compensation to the Sailors Children’s Society.
-Lansdown, now a seafarers rights campaigner, described his settlement as a "moral victory".
+John Lansdown donated the entirety of the compensation to the Sailors' Children’s Society.
+Lansdown, now a seafarers' rights campaigner, described his settlement as a "moral victory".

 As part of the settlement, P&O Ferries and Mr Lansdown agreed not to disclose the size of the settlement.

 "At first P&O [Ferries] said publicly it was a programme of redundancy - a programme of change.
 No it wasn't.
 It was, as they've now admitted, I was unfairly dismissed on the day that I and 800 other seafarers were sacked.

 "This is really big for British workers.
 This puts unscrupulous employers on notice that people aren't going to take this lying down," Mr Lansdown later told the BBC.

 "Not everything is about money.
 This is about right and wrong, this is about principles, this is about standing up to this organisation which thinks it can just disregard the law."